mohammadalihumayun/spatial_AE/README.md

 # Visualization of results
-You need to run `display_results.py` file to load the saved results and display them graphically.
+You need to run `display_results.py` file to load the results, from the results directory, and display them graphically.
 Running the file plots following graphs:

-The spectral feature space and the features extracted by the proposed model are compressed by PCA, scaled and means are plotted as scatter plot for visualization
-Precision and recall values for all classes are loaded from results.csv from the results path and the values are plotted and saved as figures in the results directory

 * Precision for keywords
 * Recall for keywords